am-a-s/Amazon-Recommender/README.md

 * **Intelligent Recommendation Model:** Driven by `Model.py` and `prod_recommender.py`, the system leverages machine learning to generate insightful product recommendations.
 Whether you're exploring collaborative filtering, content-based methods, or a hybrid approach, this core component is designed for flexibility.

-* **RESTful Recommendation API:** The `api.py` script serves as the main entry point, providing a clean and accessible API.
+* **Recommendation API:** The `api.py` script serves as the main entry point, providing a clean and accessible API.
 This allows other applications, frontends, or services to easily request and receive product suggestions.

 * **Efficient Data Management:** With various `.json` and `.csv` files (e.g., `Fender Squier.json`, `laptop.json`, `nmve.csv`), the project demonstrates effective processing and storage of diverse product-related datasets.